-If the burner head is too long to open/close the combustion chamber door, the burner will have to be removed prior to the opening/closing of the door.
+If the burner head is too long to open/close the combustion chamber door, the burner have to be removed before to open/ close the door.

 For reduction of burner capacity according to altitude make reference to the burner manual.